B-Bajramovic/AlphaFold-Bioinformatics-BSc/README.md

 ## Group tracks

 The class is divided into five tracks.
 Each track focuses on a different region or interpretation problem of ATP synthase.

-Your instructor will assign each group to one track.

 | Track | Focus | Main teaching idea |
 |---|---|---|